Logo

 Outside of FUBAR stagger power, use it to take out poxbursters, trappers, and possibly gunners (if you have heavy hitter stacks up) to conserve rocks.

-Grenade Gauntlet + Any Blitz
+Grenade Gauntlet + Nuke/Box

 Don't think of Grenade Gauntlet as a grenade launcher or a crusher killer.
 Think of Grenade Gauntlet as a reloadable rock.
 With Maniac, Flak, and Pinpointing Target, you can reliably 1-shot flamers, trappers, bombers, gunners, and snipers with it at up to 40 meters and 2-shot Reapers.
 You'll need 1 stack of pinpointing target and +Maniac to 1-shot flamers.
+Note: in higher Havoc, you stop meeting 1-shot breakpoints and need more stacks of Pinpointing Target and/or other buffs to 1-shot flamers and gunners.
+In this case Rock becomes very useful to take out Muties and Flamers while Gauntlet handles everything else.

 Havoc Strategy